 - Alcohol Detox: Every alcohol rehab journey starts with a detox program.
 Here, our staff members ensure a safe and comfortable environment for individuals to begin tapering off their alcohol abuse.

-- Intensive Outpatient Treatment: These programs are perfect for struggling alcoholics that are ready to continue their recovery but must maintain daily responsibilities like family care, work, and school.
-Individual therapy and medication-assisted treatments are a huge element of these types of treatment programs as patients start working on their recovery journeys.
+- Intensive Outpatient Treatment: These programs are perfect for struggling alcoholics ready to continue their recovery but must maintain daily responsibilities like family care, work, and school.
+Individual therapy and medication-assisted treatments are a huge element of these treatment programs as patients start working on their recovery journeys.

 - Dual Diagnosis Programs: Many people struggling with alcohol abuse also struggle with mental illness or other co-occurring disorders.
 A dual diagnosis program can help them get help for substance abuse and mental health disorders simultaneously.

 - Group Therapy: Many alcohol abusers benefit from participating in group therapy settings and continue to assist A.A. meetings or 12-step programs after completing their time in rehab centers.
-These group therapy sessions also help build a social network of new sober individuals that understand the struggles of early recovery and can be a healthy support system to maintain sobriety.
+These group therapy sessions also help build a social network of new sober individuals that understand early recovery struggles and can be a healthy support system to maintain sobriety.

 - Aftercare Programs: Alcohol addiction recovery doesn’t end with treatment.
-Aftercare programs allow recovering alcoholics from developing a sense of community, working on building life skills that help them reintegrate into society, and continue learning relapse prevention mechanisms to maintain long-term sobriety.
+Aftercare programs allow recovering alcoholics to develop a sense of community, building life skills that help them reintegrate into society, and continue learning relapse prevention mechanisms to maintain long-term sobriety.

 Getting Help for Alcohol Addiction